switchspan/career-training/test-engineer-training.md

 Test Engineer Training
 ======================

 Date Created: 2015-09-10
 Last Modified: 2015-09-10

 The following document outlines the current list of pluralsight training for Test Engineering.
 The **(B)** flag denotes the basic (or first) training video that should be taken in each of the disciplines.

-In order to be counted toward career development skills, the assessments must be completed successfully and submitted to your manager (_Managers: the completed assessments must be added to the personnel file_).
+In order to be counted toward career development skills, the assessments must be completed successfully and submitted to your manager (_Managers: the completed assessments and peer reviews must be added to the personnel file_).

 ## Test Engineer